puffscoin/web3.js/docs/web3-eth-admin.rst

 ============

-The ``web3-eth-admin`` package allows you to interact with the Ethereum node's admin management.
+The ``web3-eth-admin`` package allows you to interact with the PUFFScoin node's admin management.

 .. code-block:: javascript